Why is Roof Maintenance Important?

 Unfortunately, animals usually access your attic through your roof by creating large holes.
 That’s why roof maintenance is the best way to catch the problem early and add protections to prevent animal intrusion.

-Ensures your roof vents are fully functioning
+Ensure roof vents are fully functioning

-Your attic’s ventilation system and its roof vents are crucial to a roof’s lifespan.
+Your attic’s ventilation system and its roof vents are crucial to your roof’s lifespan.
 If your attic isn’t vented properly, your roof will fail prematurely, your energy bills will increase, and health hazards like mold can thrive.

 During roof maintenance, the roofing contractor will check to ensure the vents are fully functioning and there are no blockages.

-Inspects your roof flashing
+Inspect roof flashing

 Roof flashing is a thin metal material installed to direct water away from areas where shingles butt up against something (walls, chimneys, valleys, etc.).
 It’s one of the most crucial roofing components to prevent water from getting into areas prone to leaks.